-• 3 Theory-Intensive Core Courses

-Students are required to complete one course in Gnosticism (RELI 581), one course in the Esotericism (RELI 587), and one course in Mysticism (RELI 558).

-- 1 Thematic Course (from list of approved courses; see April DeConick or Jeff Kripal) - 2 semesters of RELI 600 GEM Research Forum Students are required to enroll in consecutive Fall and Spring semesters during the same academic year.
-Although only one year of enrollment is required, students are encouraged to participate in the Forum throughout their time at Rice. - Submission of Intention of Completion of GEM Certificate (in-house form) to the department coordinator, a semester in advance of bestowal.
-Certificates will be awarded each spring at our departmental graduation ceremony.
+- 3 Theory-Intensive Core Courses Students are required to complete one course in Gnosticism (RELI 581), one course in the Esotericism (RELI 587), and one course in Mysticism (RELI 558). - 1 Thematic Course (from list of approved courses; see April DeConick or Jeff Kripal) - 2 semesters of RELI 600 GEM Research Forum Students are required to enroll in consecutive Fall and Spring semesters during the same academic year.
+Although only one year of enrollment is required, students are encouraged to participate in the Forum throughout their time at Rice. - Submission of Request for GEM Certificate (F-8) to the department coordinator, a semester in advance of bestowal.
+Certificates will be awarded each spring at the departmental graduation ceremony.